Kotlin/kotlinx-benchmark/README.md

 }
 ```

-For Kotlin/JS, both Legacy and IR backends are supported.
+For Kotlin/JS, IR backends are supported.
 However, simultaneous target declarations such as `kotlin.js.compiler=both` or `js(BOTH)` are not feasible.
 Ensure each backend is separately declared.
 For a detailed configuration example, please refer to the [build script of the kotlin-multiplatform example project](https://github.com/Kotlin/kotlinx-benchmark/blob/master/examples/kotlin-multiplatform/build.gradle).

 #### Multiplatform